tronkko/js-test/README.md

 ## Test Module
 Test module is a collection of test cases who excercise a module from multiple prespectives.
-Test modules are saves into separate js files.
+Test modules are saved into separate js files.

-A simple test module for class User might contain
+A simple test module `tests/user.js` for class User might contain
 ```
 Test.module ('User', function () {